Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 DeLonghi La Specialista

-DeLonghi La Specialista is a semi-automatic espresso machine is for those who care about ease of use.
-The integrated tamping system makes it easy to load and dose the portafilter.
+DeLonghi La Specialista is a semi-automatic espresso machine favoring ease of use.
+The integrated tamping system makes it easy to prepare a shot.
 There’s a dual heating system (1-second heat) and Panarello milk frother that makes a dense cappuccino foam.
 Our problem is the build: more plastic and routine complaints about water leakage and a broken sensor.

 That said, the grinder will hold it back and the build won’t last as long as Breville.